Pragmatic Play Software, Games & Casinos

 Though Extreme was initially targeting the Asian market, beginning of 2015 they’ve moved to UK and set up their studios in London.
 Nowadays they operate with licenses issued by the Malta Gaming Authority and the UK Gambling Commission.

-Games Offered By Extreme Live Gaming
+Games Offered By Pragmatic Play Live

-The majority of Extreme games are streamed from their London-based studio, but the company also features the so-called Live Box – an exciting hybrid of land-based and online gambling made possible by broadcasting directly from the casino floor.
+The majority of Pragmatic’s games are streamed from their London-based studio, but the company also features the so-called Live Box – an exciting hybrid of land-based and online gambling made possible by broadcasting directly from the casino floor.

 It’s kind of like getting to play in some of the Europe’s popular casinos, such as Casino Admiral in Gibraltar, without having to set foot out of one’s home.